irwenjust/42_miniRT/README.md

 This project is trying to create a ray tracing simulator by C.
 The project grade is 125/100.

+### **Recommend to run this project in Linux.**

+In WSL, most functions is ok, but the color presets of light and objects cannot be displayed normally, and reset function is wrong.

+This may be because our color structure store int data, not double, and it causes precision loss in WSL.
+However, we found this problem too late, and as the color calculated in renderer is double type, so preset color is correct when running in Linux.
+So we didn't modify it.

 ## **Authorship**

 - [**yingzhan11**](https://github.com/yingzhan11) **- yzhan**